jThenElse/ytitle/README.md

 **Generated Alternatives:**

-1. The Intersection of Science and Mindfulness with Joe Dispenza
+1. How Joe Dispenza merges science with mindfulness
-2. Transforming Ourselves through the Power of Knowledge: A Conversation with Joe Dispenza
+2. Exploring behavioral change and healing with Joe Dispenza
-3. Mind, Body, and Spirit: Unpacking Life's Big Questions with Joe Dispenza
+3. Joe Dispenza discusses the science of self-healing and mindfulness

 ## Contributing